Tan2810/Addressing-Social-Bias/README.md

 This project is licensed under the [MIT License](LICENSE).

 ## Contact
-For questions or collaborations, please contact [Your Name](mailto:tanmaybandaru@gmail.com).
+For questions or collaborations, please contact [Tanmay Bandaru](mailto:tanmaybandaru@gmail.com).